danielgreenberger/RaceCar/RosIntegration/README.md

 ### What is ROS

 ROS (Robot Operating System) is a set of tools and libraries which help software developers create robot applications.
-Although ROS is not a real OS , it provides services which are typically provided by operating systems.
+Although ROS is not a real OS, it provides services which are typically provided by operating systems.

 from ROS official website: